pybricks/pybricks.github.io/learn/movement-sound-light/basic-programs.md

 {% include diagram.html data=page.img_setup_4 %}

 # Verifying and troubleshooting
-Connect to the robot and run your program.
-Your robot should drive forward by 250 mm (about 10") and then reverse, ending up where it started.
+Connect to the robot using the Bluetooth button and run your program.
+Your robot should drive forward by
+250 mm (about 10") and then reverse, ending up where it started.
 Otherwise:

 - If it didn't move at all, be sure to check the cables and the ports you selected, as shown below.
 - If it started by turning or reversing instead of moving straight forward and back, check the directions in step 2 above.
 - Place a ruler next to the robot.
-If it drove too far or not far enough, measure the wheel diameter again.
+If it drove much too far or not far enough, measure the wheel diameter again.

+Don't worry if it's only slightly off for now.
+You'll learn to improve accuracy in the next chapters.

 {% include diagram.html data=page.img_setup_5 %}